imehr/claude-utilities/README.md

      - PNG: Saves file and copies to clipboard automatically
      - Word: Exports formatted document

+## Privacy

+For information about data handling and privacy, please see our [Privacy Policy](PRIVACY.md).

 ## Development

 The extension is built using: